Want to See the Future of GRC? Check Out Evidence Studio.

 • Anti-corruption

-Implementing Compliance Controls
+2. Implementing Compliance Controls

 Compliance controls help businesses prevent, detect, and respond to violations.
 One of the most common preventative methods organizations use is controlled access.
 This basically means that only approved parties get access to certain information.
-There are several different tools you can implement to safeguard data from unauthorized persons, including passkeys.

-Reporting Incidents
+3. Reporting Incidents

-Chances are, you will encounter issues at some point during the process.
+Chances are, you will encounter issues at some point during the compliance monitoring process.
 When that happens, it pays to have an incident response plan in place so that you can easily report incidents and resume regular business operations.
-Be sure to establish clear guidelines for reporting violations and taking corrective action.

 What Is the Main Objective of a Compliance Monitoring Plan?

 Non-compliance is a growing issue, one that has significant consequences for offenders.
-Violating cybersecurity and data privacy laws can cost businesses several thousands or even millions of dollars, depending on the nature and duration of the offense.
+Violating cybersecurity and data privacy laws can cost businesses several thousand or even millions of dollars, depending on the nature and duration of the offense.

 The good news is you can offset these kinds of hefty penalties by implementing a strong compliance monitoring program.
 Monitoring and compliance also offer a number of other benefits.